ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

   ```
   docker-compose up -d
   ```
-  > **Note:** During the first run, an image for `mysql` and `kafka-connect` will be built, whose names are `springboot-kafka-connect-debezium-ksqldb_mysql` and `springboot-kafka-connect-debezium-ksqldb_kafka-connect`, respectively.
+  > **Note**: During the first run, an image for `mysql` and `kafka-connect` will be built, whose names are `springboot-kafka-connect-debezium-ksqldb_mysql` and `springboot-kafka-connect-debezium-ksqldb_kafka-connect`, respectively.
 To rebuild those images run
   > ```
   > docker-compose build
   > ```